Tr3V3rn/python-app/README.md

 An in-depth paragraph about your project and overview of use.

 This code in this repo builds a simple 'hello world' python-app using Github actions.
 We can deploy the app to one or many Kubernetes clusters if necessary.
-In this repo we have two Kind cluster deployment manifest (staging and production).
+We can create two (2) Kind clusters using the staging and production manifests in the kind folder.
+An ingress is added to each cluster to allow external access.

+ArgoCD is installed onto each cluster using Helm charts.
+The values files are located in the charts/argocd folder.

+I chose to install ArgoCD on both clusters separately due to networking issues between Kind clusters.
+Originally, I planned to run ArgoCD only on the staging cluster and manage the production cluster remotely using external cluster authentication.
+However, cross-cluster communication between Kind clusters proved VERY problematic, being on a Windows box using WSL doesn't help.
+The kind/ArgoExternalAuth folder contains the configurations I attempted for this single ArgoCD setup.

+The SonarQube Scan step in the ci job is commented out as I did not set up a SONAR Server but I have captured the coverage and unit tests report

 ### Prerequisites

 Install
 - Kind CLI using your favorite package manager
 - Docker Desktop or Rancher Desktop
+- Helm CLI

 Create staging and production k8s clusters
 ```